On this page

 Risks Ahead

-If you’re planning to send money from the UK to Sri Lanka, the next month may offer good opportunities.
+If you're sending money from the UK to Sri Lanka:

 In short